mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-04-09-covid-visualization.md

 The data source for all these plots is the central database by [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/raw/master/csse_covid_19_data/csse_covid_19_time_series).

-### Total # cases by date, logarithmic y-axis
+### Total number of cases by date (logarithmic y-axis)

 This is showing the cumulative number of confirmed COVID19 cases in the major European countries, the US and some of the major Asian countries.
 The numbers are plotted by date.
 The 5 biggest European countries by population (Germany, UK, France, Italy and Spain) have a combined population almost exactly equal to the US, so it is useful to plot them also as a group, this is shown by '*IT_ES_FR_DE_UK'*.

 ![_config.yml]({{ site.baseurl }}/images/covid/west_vs_asia_w_china.png)

-### Total # cases, y logscale, aligned
+### Total number of cases, aligned (logarithmic y-axis)

-Same as the previous plot, but countries are aligned to start from the same number of cases as Italy had on the 26th of February, or the day they had the closest value.
+Same as the previous plot, but countries are aligned to start from the same number of cases as Italy had on the 26th of February (or the day they had the closest value).

 ![_config.yml]({{ site.baseurl }}/images/covid/cases_cntrs_tracking_italy_log.png)